SheathedBlade/quartz/content/Locations/Cicatri Ciel/Lyntoa Village.md

 ---
 Lyntoa Village is a small settlement on the outskirts of the [[Port of Anahymn]], under territory of the [[Stalwryn Kingdom]].
 The village has close relations to the royalty of Stalwryn, often netting the village numerous benefits and privileges such as access to high-class education, trade agreements, and protection.
 Due to its relatively remote location on the cliffs by the coastline, it is a great hub for travelers to briefly stop and peddle wares before arriving to the Port of Anahymn.

 Though it has a small population, Lyntoa Village is diverse in its population; human inhabitants are the majority, but one can find [[The Inhabitants of Luciradis#Terrakin|terrakin]] inhabitants due to their close proximity to the forests.
-In the 5282 ASC census of the Stalwryn Kingdom, it notes a family of elves as part of the population; a rarity since elves are uncommon in any place save for the elven capital, [[Ferros Republic|Ferros]].
+In the 5282 ASC census of the Stalwryn Kingdom, it notes a family of elves as part of the population; a rarity since elves are uncommon in any place save for the elven capital, [[Galaderyn]].
 ## Etymology

 Lyntoa Village obtained its namesake from one of the first settlers of the village, Diamant Lyntoa.
 On the 14th Day of the Convergence, from the Year 751 ASC *(14/12/751)*, Lyntoa was the first to perform the contracted ritual that would save the life of Stalwryn Varens, at the cost of his own life.
 This selfless act resulted in the remembrance of Lyntoa through the naming of the settlement.